Polar Beverages: Polar Classic Cane Sugar Soda

+Polar Spring Water

 Partnership with Keurig

-Polar has recently partnered up with Keurig Dr Pepper to expand their products that have gained a large following in the Northeast and expanding them to markets across the nation.
-The deal allows the Crowley family to still own the company but also direct access to Keurig's delivery to store method and marketing network.
-Polar's actions with this partnership show their overall willingness to grow into a national product for consumers across the nation.
+In July 2020, Polar partnered with Keurig Dr Pepper to expand their market nationwide.
+Under the partnership, the Crowley family retains company ownership with direct access to Keurig's delivery and marketing network.

 Mascot

 A polar bear named Orson has been the company's mascot since 1902.
-Next to the company's billboard near I-290 in Worcester, there is a large inflatable version of Orson, which can be seen smiling and "waving" to passersby.
+Next to the company's billboard near I-290 in Worcester, a large inflatable version of Orson can be seen smiling and "waving" to passersby.
 The oversized bear is tied down by wire, to keep the bear in place during rough weather, and to prevent theft.
 Orson has sometimes been stolen by local fraternities as a prank.

+Sponsorships

+Polar Beverage's Seltzer line is an official drink of US Sailing under a 3 year marketing partnership signed in 2024.
+Kissing Bridge, located in Colden, NY, also signed on as a separate sponsor in 2024.

+Polar is the naming rights sponsor for Polar Park in Worcester, home of the Worcester Red Sox baseball team, Triple-A affiliates of the Boston Red Sox.

+Controversy

 Conflict with Coca-Cola

 In 1994, Polar made a TV commercial where a polar bear considers drinking a Coca-Cola, but throws it into a recycling bin marked, "Keep the Arctic pure."
 The polar bear then reaches down into the freezing Arctic water and pulls out a can of Polar Seltzer and drinks from it contentedly.
 Coca-Cola filed a motion for an injunction against Polar in United States District Court in Boston, contending that the commercial made Coke's product appear impure.

 The court granted Coca-Cola's motion because the commercial "implied that Coke [was] not pure" and misrepresented the nature and quality of Coke, thereby potentially harming the soft drink irreparably.
 The injunction required Polar to revise the ad.
 According to Polar, the judge's ruling affirmed the right of Polar to use a polar bear in its ads, but limited them from discarding the Coke can.